srinivasyadav18/xapian-gsoc-plan/proposal.rst

 I am using the existing xapian-headers.i and xapian-head.i from xapian.

 References :
-    Sample prototype for how rewrapping is done - https://github.com/srinivasyadav18/xapian-gsoc-plan

     Iterator Pattern used in Golang Standard library - https://golang.org/pkg/container/list/